Intel 300 specifications and in-depth review

 shading units 128

-The Intel 300 features integrated UHD Graphics 710, offering a GPU clock speed of 300 MHz and a turbo boost up to 1450 MHz.
-It supports up to 4 displays and features 16 GPU execution units for handling graphical tasks.
-The integrated graphics are compatible with DirectX 12, OpenGL 4.5, and OpenCL 3, making it suitable for a range of visual applications.
+The Intel 300 includes an integrated UHD Graphics 710, which operates at a base clock of 300 MHz and can boost up to 1450 MHz.
+The GPU is built around 16 execution units with 128 shading units, 8 texture mapping units, and 8 render output units.
+It supports up to four displays simultaneously and is compatible with DirectX 12, OpenGL 4.5, and OpenCL 3, covering a solid range of graphics and compute APIs for everyday use.

 Memory: